-Equally, the Board recognises that the value of GSK shares does not currently reflect our confidence in these outlooks.
-The Board is extremely mindful of this and the need to deliver better shareholder value over the short-. medium- and long-term timeframes.
+Equally, the Board recognises that the value of GSK shares does not currently reflect our confidence in our growth strategy.
+The Board is extremely mindful of this and the need to deliver better shareholder value over the short-, medium- and long-term timeframes.